Stephanie Elmiger sentenced to imprisonment for 225 theft charges

 After a lengthy judge-alone trial last year, Judge Snell, in a reserved decision, found Elmiger guilty of more than 200 charges of theft by breaching a special relationship over two-and-a-half years, beginning in November 2013.

-He told Elmiger she had breached trust, developed a sense of self-entitlement and had shown little or no remorse when interviewed by a pre-sentence reporter writer.
+He told Elmiger she had breached trust, developed a sense of self-entitlement and had shown little or no remorse when interviewed.

 At the start of the sentencing, Blakeney-Williams Snr was supported by his wife as he read a victim impact statement outlining the way Elmiger had won his trust and confidence.